 Bailey: Yeah, completely.
 That’s one of the things that I’ve really appreciated about the Naughty Dog titles, is that the whole experience is trying to become more and more unified.

-Ryan: Yeah, we’re trying to make you feel everything on the stick.
+Yeah, we’re trying to make you feel everything on the stick.
 And we try and take control away as little as possible.
 We never want to take control away.

 Some in-game voice over from The Last of Us, featured in this 2012 gameplay demo.